EOEPCA/deployment-guide/docs/prerequisites/ingress-controller.md

 # Ingress and DNS Requirements

-EOEPCA requires that services be accessible via a wildcard DNS.
-The ingress controller should support host-based routing and be compatible with running containers as root.
-While there’s no strict requirement on which ingress controller to use, common choices include NGINX for development and APISIX or similar for production.
+EOEPCA requires host-based routing via wildcard DNS (e.g., `*.example.com`).
+You should install an ingress controller that supports these features.

 **Requirements:**